Sausage Vodka Sauce with Mafalda Pasta

 A pan of vodka sauce with fresh basil on top.

 This fun ribbony pasta shape goes well with so many different sauces.
-The wide flat shape of the pasta makes it hearty and the curly edges make it perfect for holding your favorite sauce.
-If you are looking for something thick and meaty, you will my Short Rib Ragu with Mafaldine recipe, or use this pasta in place of the penne in my Bolognese .
+Its wide, flat shape makes it sturdy, and its curly edges make it perfect for holding sauces like creamy vodka sauce or Sundried Tomato Sauce.
+If you want something thick and meaty, you will love my short rib ragu with mafaldine recipe.
+You can also use this pasta instead of the penne in my Bolognese.
+For something easy and light, try substituting mafalda for the pasta in my Amatriciana or Tomato Basil Pasta recipes.

 This pasta dish is so hearty that you can make this your main course.
 Consider starting your meal with a light “primo” course such as Grilled Eggplant or Sicilian Style Stuffed Artichokes for truly spectacular Italian meal.
 You can also serve a nice crusty bread to pick up an of the sauce that might be left behind.